-The V6 with RWD achieved 19 miles per gallon in the city, 26 mpg on the highway and 21 mpg in combined driving — a few mpg worse than the class’s best.
-With AWD, it was 18 mpg city/25 mpg highway and 21 mpg combined.
+According to the Environmental Protection Agency (EPA), the 2021 Durango in V6 RWD form, gets 19 miles per gallon in the city, 26 mpg on the highway and 21 mpg in combined driving.
+With AWD, the V6 Durango returns 18 mpg city/25 mpg highway/21 mpg combined.

 A 5.7-liter V8 that’s standard in the Durango R/T and optional in the Citadel trim generates 360 hp and 390 lb-ft of torque.
 Towing ability rises to 7,400 pounds.
-But so does fuel consumption, to 14 mpg city/22 mpg hwy/17 mpg combined in 2020, regardless of the number of driven wheels.
+But so does fuel consumption, to 14 mpg city/22 mpg hwy/17 mpg combined, with RWD or AWD.

-The SRT Hellcat deploys a supercharged 6.2-liter V8 that sends an extraordinary 710 hp and 640 lb-ft of torque to all four wheels.
-We anticipate something in the region of 11 mpg city/17 mpg highway and 14 mpg combined.
+The Durango SRT Hellcat deploys a supercharged 6.2-liter V8 that sends an extraordinary 710 hp and 640 lb-ft of torque to all four wheels.
+Expect something like 11 mpg city/17 mpg highway/14 mpg combined.

 Standard Features and Options

 The 2021 Dodge Durango comes in SXT, GT, Citadel, R/T, SRT 392 and SRT Hellcat trim levels.
 All-wheel drive is standard in the SRT trims and optional in the rest of the range.